clarelhy/my-reactjs-portfolio/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run start-client`

+Builds the app for production and starts NodeJS backend.
+Folder structure should be
+- Portfolio
+  - portfolio-reactjs-frontend <-- run `npm run start-client` here
+  - portfolio-nodejs-backend

 ### `npm test`